Permutation representations and automorphisms of evolution algebras: Proof of Theorem

 \section{Proof of Theorem \ref{thmx:main_A}}

-As the title suggests, this section is dedicated to proving Theorem \ref{thmx:main_A}.
-The proof is organized into a series of lemmas, all sharing the assumptions outlined in Theorem \ref{thmx:main_A}.
-Consequently, in the following discussion, we assume a ground field $\K$, an idempotent $n$-dimensional evolution $\K$-algebra $X$, and a natural basis of $X$, namely $\B=\{b_1,b_2,\ldots,b_n\}$, where the associated structure matrix is $M_{\B}=(\mu_{ij})_{i,j}$.
+To ease the readability of this section, we have structured it as a series of lemmas, all of which share the assumptions stated in Theorem \ref{thmx:main_A}.
+Throughout the discussion, we work over a ground field $ \K $ and consider an idempotent $ n $-dimensional evolution $ \K $-algebra $ X $ with a fixed natural basis $ \B = \{b_1, b_2, \ldots, b_n\} $.
+The structure matrix associated to this basis is denoted by $ M_{\B} = (\mu_{ij})_{{i,j}=1,\ldots,n} $.